jodafm/templates/sls-component-starter/tutorial.md

 * The `package.json` file holds our serverless component dependencies

-* The `node_modules` file holds the dependencies are serverless component needs
+* The `node_modules` file holds the dependencies our serverless component needs

 Note: You DO NOT need to install the `aws-sdk` and `@serverless/core` dependencies even if you use them in your `serverless.js` file or `utils.js` file.
 They are automatically installed on the component environment.